NSCAD University

-NSCAD University (also known as the Nova Scotia College of Art and Design or NSCAD) is a public art university in Halifax, Nova Scotia, Canada.
+NSCAD University, also known as the Nova Scotia College of Art and Design (NSCAD), is a public art university in Halifax, Nova Scotia, Canada.
 The university is a co-educational institution that offers bachelor's and master's degrees.
 The university also provides continuing education services through its School of Extended Studies.

 The institution was founded by Anna Leonowens in 1887 as the Victoria School of Art and Design.
 The school was later renamed the Nova Scotia College of Art in 1925.
 In 1969, the institution was renamed the Nova Scotia College of Art and Design and began to offer undergraduate degrees, becoming the first degree-granting art school in the country.
 The institution adopted its current name in 2003.

 History

 19th century

 The university opened in the Union Building in 1887.
 It was founded by Anna Leonowens (of Anna and the King of Siam fame).
 It was originally called the Victoria School of Art and Design to commemorate Queen Victoria's Golden Jubilee.
 It moved to the Halifax Academy in 1890.
 From 1898 to 1910, Henry Mortikar Rosenberg was the principal.